Maxeon solar panel review: Top tier and top dollar

 • Warranty: Guarantees that the company will replace your panel if it fails due to manufacturing defects or environmental issues.
 Warranties also guarantee a certain amount of production throughout the 25+ year term.

 Maxeon Solar Technologies is the former manufacturing arm of SunPower.
-While the two brands officially split in 2020, they were still largely perceived as synonymous in the U.S. residential solar world thanks to their exclusive partnership that only recently ended in March 2024.
+While the two brands officially split in 2020, they were still largely perceived as synonymous in the U.S. residential solar world thanks to their exclusive partnership that only recently ended in March 2024, a few months before SunPower filed for bankruptcy

 SunPower branded and installed all Maxeon panels for residential systems until this year.
-Because of this, Maxeon-specific customer reviews are few and far between; we’ve only received one Maxeon customer review on the EnergySage Marketplace, whereas SunPower amassed 563 reviews and counting.
+Because of this, Maxeon-specific customer reviews are few and far between; we’ve only received one Maxeon customer review on the EnergySage Marketplace, whereas SunPower amassed 568 reviews.

 We turned to other resources and forums to learn more about customers' experiences with Maxeon.
 From what we found, the consensus is that people seem pleased with Maxeon’s performance but question whether the efficiency advantage justifies that premium price tag when cheaper, comparable panels exist.